ThijsTerporten/MemoryMaster/README.md

 - Link to different API's so that a user never sees the same images.
 - Implement a star rating based on the users score.
 > Star rating has been implemented.
+- A way to display all stats for the user.
+Time remaining stars earned etc.

 # Technologies used: